blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 	- Originally Harakat al-Shabaab al-Mujahideen (meaning, "Youth Strugglers Movement", "struggle" meaning, according to the tenets of their creed)
 # Regional Resistance Groups
 ## Palestine
-- Hamas / Harakat al-Muqaawamah al-Islaamiyya (The SubmissMovement of Resistance)
+- Hamas / Harakat al-Muqaawamah al-Islaamiyya (The Movement of Resistance by the Path of Submission)
 	- Had its origin with the peaceful Muslim Brotherhood, which later turned violent
 	- Hamas is the manifestation of Muslim Brotherhood, fighting for the Palestinian cause alone
 	- They fight to establish take back the entire land of Palestine, and establish an Islamic state.